pmyla1/Genomic-Swamping-and-Introgression/README.md

 bin/iqtree2 -s ~/Desktop/110624_IQTREE.OUT/110624_aa.indiv_Neis_distance_4ds.phy -nt 4 -B 1000 -m "MK+I{0.0727447}+G4{0.244664}" -bnni -redo
 ```

-[iTOL](https://itol.embl.de/upload.cgi) or the Interactive Tree of Life, is a GUI which was used to upload the Newick-formatted consensus tree produced by IQTREE and to visualize the consensus tree.
+[iTOL](https://itol.embl.de/upload.cgi) or the **Interactive Tree of Life**, is a GUI which was used to upload the **Newick-formatted consensus tree** produced by IQTREE and to visualize the consensus tree.

 To visualise your consensus tree you can upload the **consensus tree in Newick format** into the `Tree Text` box and select upload.
 Next you can customise the layout of your consensus tree as you wish by selecting the toolbar which includes `Basic`, `Advanced`, and `Datasets`.